-An unexpected gift of $30,000 from the estate of Mrs. Elsie Wierenga allowed the construction to move forward much earlier than expected.
-The first building was dedicated in July, 1955 in what is now the Kindergarten and first grades.
+An unexpected gift of $30,000 allowed the construction to move forward much earlier than expected.
+The first building was dedicated in July of 1955 in what is now the Kindergarten hallway.

-On September 7, 1955, Dutton Christian School opened its doors to 78 first through ninth grade students taught by four faculty members.
+On September 7, 1955, Dutton Christian School opened its doors to 78 1st grade through 9th grade students taught by four faculty members.
 Kindergarten was added in 1956.

-2013-2014 addition: construction began at the middle school during April 2014.
-The Build Today; Impact Tomorrow campaign had a goal to raise $1.2 million to move the office area to the front of the building, add two classrooms, add a gym storage room, replace the gym floor, and purchase adjacent land.
-Additionally, all the classroom windows and exterior doors with glass were replaced and the parking lot was resurfaced.
-The construction project was completed in August 2014.
-Land purchase has not yet been a reality.
+- Move the office area to the front of the building, add two classrooms, add a gym storage room, replace the gym floor, and purchase adjacent land.
+Additionally, all the classroom windows and exterior doors with glass were replaced and the parking lot was resurfaced (completed in 2014).

 May God continue to bless this school so that we remain a vibrant fixture where God places us.

 Sign Up For A Campus Tour

 We would love to have you visit our campus.
 After completing the form, you will be contacted to arrange a time to meet our staff and receive a tour of our campus.